-CNS 131 Introduction to Gaming Programming (2-2) 3 Credits
+CNS 131 F,S Introduction to Gaming Programming (2-2) 3 Credits

 This course will introduce the students to basic programming concepts to be applied to gaming development.
 This course will give the students the fundamentals of C++ from a game programming perspective.
 Students will start with beginning C++ and work their way though to game programming assuming no previous programming experience.
 Students will work with different game programs and learn new concepts in each chapter.
 The course will end with a final game project drawing together a comprehensive collection of the course.
-(Prerequisite: CNS 121 or permission of Instructor)
+(Prerequisite: CNS 126 or permission of Instructor)

-CNS 141 Programming for Gaming (2-2)
+CNS 141 F,S Programming for Gaming (2-2) 3 Credits

 This course will introduce students to the fascinating world of game programming for Windows using Visual Studio and DirectX.
 Students will enhance their basic understanding of the C++ language and be exposed to a solid introduction to DirectX programming.
-Students This course will learn the basics of making sprite-based games. provide step-by-step instruction on game creation.
+Students learn the basics of making sprite-based games.
+This course will provide step-by-step instruction on game creation.
 Students will learn how to take game ideas from concept to reality using today's standard professional game-creation tools.
-(Prerequisites: 131)
+(Prerequisites: CNS 131 or COMP 111)